-As well as using the 'Guide to the PSF 2023 Dimensions' to identify your two Areas of Activity, you should also use the guide to identify where you use Professional Values and apply Core Knowledge within your practice.
+As well as using the Guide to the PSF Dimensions for Associate Fellowship to identify your two Areas of Activity, you should also use the guide to identify where you use Professional Values and apply Core Knowledge within your practice.
 You need to ensure that your evidence includes use of appropriate Professional Values at least V1 and V3, and application of Core Knowledge at least K1, K2 and K3.